Lanadelumab

 Indication

-Lanadelumab is indicated for the prophylaxis treatment to prevent attacks in adult and pediatric patients aged 2 years and older with hereditary angioedema.9
+Lanadelumab is indicated for prophylaxis to prevent attacks in adult and pediatric patients aged 2 years and older with hereditary angioedema.9,11 In Canada, it is indicated for use only in adults and adolescents.12

 Reduce drug development failure rates